rhannequin/upgrade-ubuntu/README.md

 ## Some gems to install

     gem install therubyracer execjs compass rails sinatra
+    # Only for rbenv
+    rbenv rehash

 Try

     rails -v

-If it doesn't work (Rails is not currently installed on this system...) add following line to ~/.bashrc at the end
+If it doesn't work with RVM installed (Rails is not currently installed on this system...) add following line to ~/.bashrc at the end

     [[ -s "$HOME/.rvm/scripts/rvm" ]] && . "$HOME/.rvm/scripts/rvm" # This loads RVM into a shell session.

 ## Node